Supply Chain Management

 SCM as a term has only been around since the 1980s and it received an enhanced level of focus starting in the 1990s, but the concept has been around as long as trade has been around.

-Goods have traveled across the globe to be bought and sold for centuries and merchants have tried to manage the overall process from the manufacture through the distribution as efficiently and risk free as possible.
+Goods have traveled across the globe to be bought and sold for centuries and merchants have tried to manage the overall process from the manufacturer through the distribution as efficiently and risk-free as possible.

 A greater degree of efficiency or a lesser degree of risk resulted in higher profit margins.

 Technology and the Supply Chain

 Supply Chain Management (SCM) consulting and software helped revolutionize the overall process starting in the 90s and by now there is a tremendous amount of maturity in the industry around SCM.
 Enterprise-grade software helps manage and control all aspects of the supply chain.